Jimmy Rosario

-Jimmy Rosario (born Angel Ramon Ferrer Rosario on May 5, 1945) is a former Major League Baseball center fielder.
+Jimmy Rosario (born Angel Ramon Ferrer Rosario on May 5, 1945) is a Puerto Rican former Major League Baseball center fielder.
 He played for the San Francisco Giants and the Milwaukee Brewers between 1971 and 1976.

 Career

 Rosario was signed as a free agent by the San Francisco Giants in 1965 and played two seasons with the team.
 After being released by the Giants in 1975, he signed with the Milwaukee Brewers and appeared at the Major League level with them in 1976.

 Fielding

 Defensively, Rosario handled 172 total chances (171 putouts and 1 assist) without committing an error across 583 innings as an outfielder, finishing with a perfect 1.000 fielding percentage.